stuffmatic/microdsp/README.md

 ### Embedded

-A demo showing how to do real time audio processing using microdsp and [Zephyr](https://zephyrproject.org/) can be found in the [microdsp-zephyr-demos](https://github.com/stuffmatic/microdsp-zephyr-demos) repo.
+Demos showing how to do real time audio processing on a microcontroller using microdsp and [Zephyr](https://zephyrproject.org/) can be found in the [microdsp-zephyr-demos](https://github.com/stuffmatic/microdsp-zephyr-demos) repo.